We can help you become an effective advocate for your child.

 Our membership is open to parents (or guardians) of children who have an Individualized Education Program (IEP), 504 or anyone interested in special education in Concord.
 We are parents with children who have learning differences.
 We have monthly educational presentations on a variety of topics.
 We are a resource for support, networking and information organization.

-educational presentations in your monthly and weekly school notices,
+presentations in your monthly and weekly school notices, the Concord Journal,

-Concord Journal, Acton Unlimited, Community cable (CTV-60, CTV8), and
+Acton Unlimited, Community cable (CTV-60, CTV8), and PAC calendar webpage

 Education Laws and Regulations 603

-CMR 28.00: Special Education (scroll down to number 4 to view the PAC
+CMR 28.00: Special Education (scroll down to number 4 to view the regulation

 603 CMR 28.07 (4) Parent Involvement